Citrix ADC MPX 25000TA

 Figure 2.
 Citrix ADC MPX 25100TA, MPX 25160TA, back panel.

-- One 300 GB removable solid-state drives.These appliances are redundant array of independent disks (RAID) devices.
+One 300 GB or larger removable solid-state drives in a redundant array of independent disks (RAID) devices.
 In a RAID configuration, the same data is stored on multiple drives to improve performance, increase storage capacity, lower the risk of data loss, and provide fault tolerance.
+The two SSDs store the same data.
+If one fails and you replace it, the new SSD mirrors the other one.

 - Power switch, which turns power to the appliance on or off.
 Press the switch for less than two seconds to turn off the power.